annihalated/annihalated/README.md

 Hi, I'm Nihal :)

 - I’m a researcher at [Vidhi](https://vidhilegalpolicy.in "Vidhi Centre for Legal Policy"), where I work on healthcare regulation.
-- I write a blog called [afternoon walk](https://nihalsahu.substack.com).
+- I write a blog called [Leviathan](https://nihalsahu.substack.com).
 - I occasionally publish essays at [nihalsahu.net](nihalsahu.net)

 Opinions expressed on this site are my own.